mcdiae/kludje/README.md

 Documentation
 =============

-See [kludje.uk](http://kludje.uk) or [underlying documentation](http://mcdiae.github.io/kludje/) for binary downloads and usage information.
+See [kludje.uk](http://kludje.uk) for binary downloads and usage information.

 Build Environment
 =================